SCHEME: Scalable Channel Mixer for Vision Transformers: The SCHEME module

 \textbf{Channel Covariance Attention (CCA):} While the introduction of groups enables accuracy gains due to the increased expansion factor by $\frac{2g_1g_2}{g_1+g_2}$, it results in sub-optimal features.
 This is because the features in the different groups of (\ref{eq:gmlp1})-(\ref{eq:gmlp2}) are processed {\it independently\/}, i.e. there is no inter-group feature fusion.
 This reduces the efficiency of the BD-MLP.
 To enable feature mixing between {\it all\/} feature channels and thus induce the formation of better feature clusters, we introduce a covariance attention mechanism in a parallel branch, as illustrated in Figure~\ref{fig:teaser}.
 The input features are first transposed to obtain the $d\times d$ covariance matrix\footnote{Since the features are normalized before the mixer, i.e centered such that $\mathbf{x}\,\mathbf{1}_N=0$, $\mathbf{x}\mathbf{x}^T$ is the covariance matrix of features $\mathbf{x}$.} $\mathbf{x} \mathbf{x}^T$.
 This is then used to re-weigh the input features by their covariance with other feature channels, using

-where the softmax operation is applied across the matrix rows and $\tau$ is a smoothing factor.
+where the softmax operation is applied across the matrix rows and $\tau$ is a smoothing factor empirically set to 1 in our experiments.
 The output of the channel mixer block is the weighted summation of the BD-MLP and CCA branches

 where $\alpha$ is a mixing weight learned across all samples.
 Various other design choices are discussed in Section \ref{ablation_Studies}.

 \textbf{CCA as a Regularizer:} The introduction of a parameter free attention branch and a learnable weight $\alpha$ allows the model to form better feature clusters during training and gradually decay the contribution from CCA branch once the feature clusters are formed.
 This can be seen in Figure~\ref{fig:evolution_weight_attn_branch}, which plots the value of the learned mixing weight $1-\alpha$ as a function of training epochs on ImageNet-1K, for all transformer layers.
 These plots are typical of the behavior we observed with all transformer backbones and architectures we considered.
 Clearly, $1-\alpha$ starts with high to intermediate values, indicating that information flows through both branches of the mixer, but decays to $1-\alpha \approx 0$ as training converges.
 Hence, as shown in Table~\ref{tab:cca_inference}, there is no degradation if the CCA branch is removed during inference.
 This eliminates a substantial amount of computation during inference, leading to the the training and inference setup of Figure \ref{fig:teaser}, where CCA is not used at inference.